 Nursing: Nursing services to evaluate the patient's needs and to assist and instruct the caregivers in appropriate patient care.
 The patient’s “Primary Nurse” serves as the patient’s Case Manger, working with the physician and the other members of the Hospice team to coordinate all aspects of patient care.
 Continuous nursing care is provided only during periods of extreme crisis.

-Certified Nursing Assistant: Certified Nursing Assistant services providing personal care to patients.
-CNA’s are available to provide assistance with personal care and light household assistance in the patient’s immediate area (such as changing bed linens, etc.).
+Certified Nursing Assistants (CNA): Certified Nursing Assistants provide personal care to patients.
+CNAs are available to provide assistance with personal care and light household tasks in the patient’s home environment.

-Medical Social Work: Licensed Social Workers will work with patients and their families to assist them in coping with social, financial and emotional changes which occur with terminal illnesses.
-They will also provide assistance with other community resources for social, legal and/or financial assistance.
+Medical Social Work: Licensed Social Workers will work with patients and their families to assist them in coping with social, financial and emotional issues which occur with terminal illnesses.
+They will also provide assistance with community resources for social, legal and/or financial assistance.

-Dietary Counseling: If needed, registered Dietitians are contracted by the hospice to provide guidance if necessary for patients as their dietary needs and functions change.
+Dietary Counseling: A registered dietitian is contracted by the hospice to provide guidance if necessary for patients as their dietary needs and functions change.